Nicky Rackard Cup: 2018-present

 Beginning in 2018, the Nicky Rackard Cup changed format, with initial ties played in group stages, which in 2018 consisted of one of four teams and one of three.
 Previously it was a double elimination tournament.
 The top two teams from both groups advance to the cup semi-finals.
 The bottom team from each group will progress to a relegation final.

 The winner of the Nicky Rackard Cup will be promoted to the Christy Ring Cup, For 2018 only, 2 teams will be relegated from the 2018 Christy Ring Cup to the 2019 Nicky Rackard Cup to bring the number of teams in the 2019 edition to an even 8, allowing for two groups of 4.

 The loser of the relegation final will be relegated to the Lory Meagher Cup, to be replaced by the winner of the previous years competition.

 Teams

 2026 Cup

-Six counties will compete in the group stage of the 2026 Nicky Rackard Cup, with Sligo relegated from the Christy Ring Cup:
+Seven counties will compete in the group stage of the 2026 Nicky Rackard Cup: